-There are three main types of high-ability students that you should be aware of in your classroom; the high-ability student who is:
+There are three main types of high-ability students that you should be aware of in your classroom.
+High-ability student who are:

 - twice exceptional.